MatteoCus/ADeQA/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.2.

+## Abstract

+The aim of this project is to enable TriZeta's business partners to manually enter quality control data for their supply chains.

+## About

+This project was developed during a curricular internship period in TriZeta (18/09/2023 - 10/11/2023).
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.